ohasis/miraculous-ladybug-chatbot/README.md

-This chatbot was created over the course of five weeks while I was taking the course **MAE 8: Mechanical and Aerospace Engineering 8: Introduction to MATLAB**.
+This chatbot was created over five weeks while I was taking the course **MAE 8: Mechanical and Aerospace Engineering 8: Introduction to MATLAB** at UCSD in the summer of 2021.

 It reflects the knowledge learned as part of this course, including: